thwamster/thwamster.github.io/README.md

 # Vote Teddy & Peyton for Senator!

-We are the best candidates.
+We are the best candidates for the upcoming election.